Description

 At an elite secondary school in the English countryside, students and teachers cope with a sudden loss.

-Set against a backdrop of strikes and economic unrest, and across the stratified milieus of a small town in the late 1980s, Dark Like Under is at the same time languorous with sun-soaked, rural beauty.
-Thrumming with the richly detailed inner lives of its varied cast of characters, this luminous debut captures the promise and risk of late adolescence and is a profound exploration of resilience and connection, frustration and grief, renewal and the legacies we leave.
+In the aftermath of a surprising death, students and teachers at an English school grapple with their grief.
+Yet the bell continues to ring, and normal life—lessons, arguments, flirtations—goes on.
+As the heat of the late spring day intensifies, allegiances strain and rivalries escalate, and old secrets start to surface.
+Set against a backdrop of strikes, economic unrest, and the stratified milieus of a small town in the 1980s, Dark Like Under thrums with the richly detailed inner lives of its varied cast of characters.
+Alice Chadwick’s luminous debut captures the promise and risk of late adolescence in a profound exploration of resilience and connection, frustration and grief, renewal and the legacies we leave.

 Praise for Dark Like Under